kevinliang43/MOC_Reporting/README.md

-MOC Reporting
+Massachusetts Open Cloud (MOC) Reporting
 =============

 ## Goal

-The ultimate goal of the MOC Reporting project is to generate actionable business objects in the form of summary usage reports.
+The ultimate goal of the MOC Reporting project (MOC Reporting System) is to generate actionable business objects in the form of summary usage reports.
+These reports will summarize just OpenStack usage for now.
 The system must be able to generate these reports across the axes of Institution, Project, and User.
+Furthermore, the system must also be able to generate intermediate CSV artifacts that act as a snapshot of the database holding all usage information being collected from OpenStack.
+CSV dumps will be created for all object and relationship tables for a user-specified time period.

+## Stretch Goals
+Although the current goal of the project revolves around generating reports for just OpenStack, if time permits, we will extend functionality of the MOC Reporting System so that the system will be able to collect data from and generate CSV files and reports for Zabbix, Openshift, and Ceph.

 ## Users and Personas